DevaBuddhism/IndraQCE/README.md

 # Indra QCE
 The Indra Quantum Computing Environment for the future.

-## Quantum Computing Environment
+## Quantum Computing Environment (#QCE)

-Indra is a Quantum Computing Environment formulated from elements residing on the planetary surface of instillation.
-These natural elements form a network while responsibily using the nearest energy source.
+Indra is a Quantum Computing Environment (#QCE) formulated from elements available in the environment.
+These elements form a #QCE network while responsibily using the nearest available energy source for power.

 The base method of interaction is a natural user interface that is accessed from any modern device that is linked to the Internet.